FAQ: 2019 BUREAU OF ECONOMIC ANALYSIS REPORT ON OUTDOOR RECREATION RELEASED

 How is the Bureau of Economic Analysis (BEA) study different from the OIA economic study?

-How does the $734B gross output contribution line up with the OIA’s $887 billion consumer spending on outdoor recreation?
+How does the $842B nominal gross output ($788B real gross output*) contribution line up with the OIA’s $887 billion consumer spending on outdoor recreation?

 Both are true, they just measure different economic contributors.
-The BEA satellite account measures gross domestic product outputs while OIA’s study measures consumer spending on all gear-related expenses and associated travel for outdoor recreation.
+The BEA satellite account measures gross output while OIA’s study measures consumer spending on all gear-related expenses and associated travel for outdoor recreation.